NordAct/IoB-Variant-Loader/Example Data Packs/README.md

     - `"ADDITION"` - adds amount to base value
     - `"MULTIPLY_BASE"` - adds multiplied on specified amount base value
     - `"MULTIPLY_TOTAL"` - similar to "MULTIPLY_BASE", but goes after "MULTIPLY_BASE" got applied

+- `taming_items` - items that can be used to tame the dragon.
+If not specified, items from default tag will be used.
+If this field is specified but has both empty lists, dragon cannot be tamed with any item
+  - `item` - list of item ids
+  - `tag` - list of item tags (without #)

+- `breeding_items` - items that can be used to breed the dragon.
+If not specified, items from default tag will be used.
+If this field is specified but has both empty lists, dragon cannot be bred with any item
+  - `item` - list of item ids
+  - `tag` - list of item tags (without #)
 ### Mandatory fields for each variant:
 - `name` - name of the variant